luke-beep/all-about-windows/README.md

 11. If you have external drives open up SystemPropertiesAdvanced and go to settings for Performance.
 Then go to advanced and under virtual memory select **No paging file**.
 This will disable the paging file on your external drives. **Do not do this on your main drive.**

+12. Enable everything in System > Monitor > Graphics Settings > Default Graphics Settings.
+This will make your computer run smoother.

+13. Disable Storage Sense.

+14. WIN + R and type "msconfig".
+Then go to the Services tab and disable all the services that you do not use.
+Then go to the Boot tab and open up advanced options for your boot drive.
+Then select "Number of cores" and use all of your available cores.
+Go back to the Boot tab and change your timeout to 5 seconds for a mid-high end computer.
+10 seconds for a low-mid end computer.
+And 20 seconds for a laptop.

 ### **Service Tweaks**

 ---